edysfy/Group_website/process/evalSect.md

 </p>

 17/3/21: So far, our evaluation was based on feedback from users who had only seen our ideas written on paper.
-At the point that we had built the first map interface part we were able to take our prototyping one step further by showing them a wireframe where we were able to make the undeveloped website look as it would do in the future.
+At the point that we had built the first map interface (see sprint 3 in the [Project Management and Development section](sprints.md) part we were able to take our prototyping one step further by showing them a wireframe where we were able to make the undeveloped website look as it would do in the future.
 We decided to use a wireframe because it allowed us to evaluate how users thought of our design before it was actually coded.

 <p align="center">
 <img src="supporting_images/wireframe_2.png" width="500">